es-shims/Promise.prototype.finally/README.md

 ## Credits and collaboration

-The lead developer of **Promise.prototype.finally** is [Matt Andrews](http://twitter.com/andrewsmatt) at FT with unwitting help and support from [Stefan Penner](https://twitter.com/stefanpenner).
+The lead developer of **Promise.prototype.finally** is [Matt Andrews](http://twitter.com/andrewsmatt) at FT, the code based on a snippet by [Stefan Penner](https://twitter.com/stefanpenner) - used [with permission](https://twitter.com/stefanpenner/status/520904347073667072).
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.